Evidence-based Design

 Start with the evidence

 If everything in your design recommendation is built on top of a solid foundation of indisputable evidence, you stand a good chance of creating a convincing rationale for your design.
 If you start with an opinion, you are doomed because everything that follows can fall like a house of cards.
-By leading with the evidence you also build immediate confidence in your thought process, which adds credibility to everything you present next.
+By leading with the evidence, you also build immediate confidence in your thought process, which adds credibility to everything you present next.

 “Based on our research, we now know that the MAJORITY of users value ‘Speed of Quote’ over ‘Price’ and ‘Coverage Options’.
 Therefore, to increase the volume of submitted quotes, the UX should be OPTIMIZED for the MAJORITY rather than degraded or compromised for both the majority and the minority.”

-Then, throughout the project we carefully scrutinized every macro and micro design decision — from the overall user flow to every form field label name.
-One example of that related to selecting or editing building coverage options.
+Then, throughout the project, we carefully scrutinized every macro and micro design decision — from the overall user flow to every form field label name.
+One example of that is related to selecting or editing building coverage options.
 Some of the initial design ideas being considered included accordions, multi-column layouts and drag and drop features.
 But, before we went too far down the design road, we first asked the following question: “Of the total small business policies written today, how many have just 1 building?
 How many have 2?
-How many have 3?, etc…”.
+How many have 3? etc…”.

-The Evidence:
+The Evidence

 Use the evidence to drive decisions

-Now that we have the above evidence, we need to show how it should be used to drive our design decisions.
-This part is critical.
-If you don’t present the evidence in a way that leads to an obvious conclusion, you either don’t have good evidence or you’re not presenting it properly.
-In this case, we have great evidence but even great evidence can be met by some resistance because the evidence may lead to unwanted outcomes, such as additional development effort.
-In fact, often times during a software design project, the product team members will get hung up on trying to come up with design solutions that can accommodate both the mass majority and the extreme corner cases.
+Often, during a software design project, the product team members will get hung up on trying to come up with design solutions that can accommodate both the mass majority and the extreme corner cases.
 The fact is, a “one-size-fits-all” UX is rarely the best solution for all your users.
-It may be the easiest to develop — but it will almost certainly degrade your UX for some of your users and you never want to degrade the UX for the majority.
+It may be the easiest to develop — but it will almost certainly degrade your UX for some of your users, and you never want to degrade the UX for the majority.

-So based on the number of buildings per policy, we recommended the following UX:
+Based on the number of buildings per policy, we recommended the following UX:

 1. For 90% of the users with one building, we will simply display rows for each coverage option that can be applied to the one building.